bob1de/hass-apps/docs/apps/schedy/index.rst

 such as switches and thermostats based on powerful rules while still facilitating manual intervention at any time.

+The goal is to provide an easily usable solution for basic scheduling, while leaving advanced users plenty of room for customization with arbitrarily complex rules.

 These key features are implemented in Schedy.
 More are added continuously.

 * Schedules (based on time, days of week/month, month, year and more)